sidhusidharth7075/HealthCare/README.md

 # 🏥 Healthcare Management System (MedTrack using Flask)

-A web-based healthcare management system built with **Flask** and **MongoDB Atlas**.
+A web-based healthcare management system built with **Flask** .
 This app allows patients to book appointments, doctors to manage their schedules, and admins to monitor and manage users and appointments.

 ---